e-Card Era · 2002

 CardNameWhy it matters

-Charizard 6/165 Charizard 6/165 Holographic Rare The set’s marquee holo and its most valuable pull.
+Charizard 6/165 Charizard 6/165 Holographic Rare The set’s marquee holo and one of its most valuable pulls.

 Mewtwo 20/165 Mewtwo 20/165 Holographic Rare A fan-favourite Mewtwo holo in the new e-Card frame.